kacperszurek/gpg_reaper/README.md

 `--default-cache-ttl n` option set the time a cache entry is valid to n seconds.

 The default is `600` seconds.
-Each time a cache entry is accessed, the entry’s timer is reset.
+Each time a cache entry is accessed, its timer is reseted.

 Under Windows sign process looks like this:

 ![Sign Process](images/pksign.png)

-Crucial part here is [housekeeping()](https://github.com/gpg/gnupg/blob/20539ea5cad1903352e01ef95aecdda4d5cd999b/agent/cache.c#L194) function which is responsible for removing expired credentials from memory.
+Crucial part here is [housekeeping()](https://github.com/gpg/gnupg/blob/20539ea5cad1903352e01ef95aecdda4d5cd999b/agent/cache.c#L194) function which is responsible for removing expired credentials from the memory.

 But there is one problem here: this function is executed only in two places (inside [agent_put_cache](https://github.com/gpg/gnupg/blob/20539ea5cad1903352e01ef95aecdda4d5cd999b/agent/cache.c#L323) and [agent_get_cache](https://github.com/gpg/gnupg/blob/20539ea5cad1903352e01ef95aecdda4d5cd999b/agent/cache.c#L425)).

-This means that cached credentials are **NOT** removed from memory until some gpg-agent commands which uses `agent_put_cache` or `agent_get_cache` or `agent_flush_cache` are executed.
+This means that cached credentials are **NOT** removed from the memory until some gpg-agent commands which uses `agent_put_cache` or `agent_get_cache` or `agent_flush_cache` are executed.

 # Usage